 After the journey west, the boat will head back to the centre of the archipelago, stopping over at the town of Puerto Ayora.
 Here, guests can experience the local island life while visiting the world-renowned Charles Darwin Research Station.
 The Station exhibits the numerous conservation projects that are currently underway thanks to the scientists doing research here.
 Afterward, guests are free to spend their day at their own leisure or choose from the activities available.

 This new Galapagos itinerary then caps itself off with one last trip to Floreana Island, which is home to a long and intricate history involving its first visitors and settlers.
 Stunning wildlife is the cherry on top as guests get to visit Post Office Bay and Punta Cormorant.
 The tour ends the following day, at which point we will wish our guests a proper farewell before they leave the Galapagos!

-For more information on this new Galapagos itinerary, please be sure to check out the 5 days / 4 nights Western Islands Galapagos for 2018.
+For more information on this new Galapagos itinerary, please be sure to check out the 5 days / 4 nights Western Islands Galapagos.